 - In a food processor, combine the day-old GF bread with the gluten-free crackers to make a course breadcrumb

-- In another bowl, combine the GF all-purpose flour with the breadcrumbs
+- In a shallow dish, combine the GF all-purpose flour with the breadcrumbs

 - Stir in the salt and black pepper to the breadcrumbs